Understanding Depression

 Aware NI

+Depression is more than simply feeling unhappy or fed up for a few days.
 We all feel down or fed-up at times but these feelings don’t usually last and are a normal response to problems or difficulties in our lives.
-However, when they don’t go away, are more than we can cope with and our ability to carry out our work and have satisfying personal relationships is affected, it may be depression, the illness.
+However, when they don’t go away, or are more than we can cope with and our ability to carry out our work and have satisfying personal relationships is affected, it may be depression.

-There is usually more than one cause or risk factor.
-Most of these fall into one of the following categories:
+There is usually more than one cause or risk factor for depression.
+Most of these fall into the following categories:

-• Heredity: being born to a parent or close relative who has had depression may increase our risk
+• Hereditary: being born to a parent or close relative who has had depression may increase the risk.

-• Environment: current factors like poor housing, money worries, stress, relationship problems, physical illness, loneliness
+• Environment: Current factors like poor housing, money worries, stress, relationship problems, physical illness or loneliness.

-• Life events and experiences: past issues like bereavement, abuse, bullying, job loss, relationship break-up
+• Life events: past issues like bereavement, abuse, bullying, job loss, and relationship break-up.

 • Personality: people with a more sensitive personality or who have perfectionist tendencies are more vulnerable to depression.
 It’s not what happens to us but how we deal with it that matters.